nikolaaswillaert/Scraper_Leaders_wiki/README.md

 The output of the script: **1 json file and 1 plain text file**.
 The json file will contain all of the information that has been pulled from the API with an additional key:value pair ("first_paragraph":"content of the first paragraph").

-The plain text file will only contain the cleaned plain text version of the first paragraph
+The plain text file will only contain the cleaned plain text version of the first paragraph.

 ### Example
 **The following wiki page:**